 The Compare Output mode (TCCR1A.COM1x[1:0]) bits have two functions.
-The Waveform Generator uses the TCCR1A.COM1x[1:0] bits for defining the Output Compare (OC1x) state at the next compare match.
+The waveform generator uses the TCCR1A.COM1x[1:0] bits for defining the Output Compare (OC1x) state at the next compare match.
 Secondly the TCCR1A.COM1x[1:0] bits control the OC1x pin output source.
 The figure below shows a simplified schematic of the logic affected by the TCCR1A.COM1x[1:0] bit setting.
-The I/O Registers, I/O bits, and I/O pins in the figure are shown in bold.
-Only the parts of the general I/O Port Control Registers (DDR and PORT) that are affected by the TCCR1A.COM1x[1:0] bits are shown.
-When referring to the OC1x state, the reference is for the internal OC1x Register, not the OC1x pin.
-If a system reset occur, the OC1x Register is reset to "0".
+The I/O registers, I/O bits, and I/O pins in the figure are shown in bold.
+Only the parts of the general I/O port control registers (DDR and PORT) that are affected by the TCCR1A.COM1x[1:0] bits are shown.
+When referring to the OC1x state, the reference is for the internal OC1x register, not the OC1x pin.
+If a System Reset occurs, the OC1x register is reset to "0".